glichtner/napari-pystackreg/README.md

 ## License

-Distributed under the terms of the [Apache Software License 2.0] license, "napari-pystackreg" is free and open source software
+Distributed under the terms of the [Apache Software License 2.0] license, "napari-pystackreg" is free and open source software.

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.

+## Acknowledgments

+This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter